Working Tirelessly to Empower and Afford the Disadvantaged Quality Life

 True, a health programme in M/East Ward needs a comprehensive outlook.
 The Human Development Report, 2009, pegs the average age of death in M/East Ward at 39 years!
 This is unbelievable in this day and age.
 Given the vastness of the challenge, therefore, we firmly believe that working with the government and enabling people to improve their health-seeking behaviour is the best way to improve health conditions of marginalised people.
 Accordingly, we work on strengthening existing health facilities and systems by collaborating with local, State and national government agencies and health workers.
 Through our Mission 24 initiative, we are advocating for a maternity hospital to be constructed within the next two years.

 Another major goal is capacity building of community youth and adult volunteers through training programmes on Malnutrition and Maternal, Neonatal and Child Health Nutrition.
 This is backed by technology-based social innovation solutions like smartphone apps, dashboards, digital tracking tools, etc. Our programme for Persons with Disability (PwD) is one of the few existing community-based disability management programmes in the country that is a shift away from providing simply institutional care/services.
-It helps us with prevention, early identification, and referral for appropriate education, health and livelihood opportunities.
+It helps us with the prevention, early identification, and referral for appropriate education, health and livelihood opportunities.

-Given the migrant status of the people, limited skill sets and generally high degree of deprivation in M/East Ward regarding livelihoods, how are you trying to change this?
+Given the migrant status of the people, limited skill sets and a generally high degree of deprivation in M/East Ward regarding livelihoods, how are you trying to change this?
 Share with us the various innovative approaches Apnalaya is undertaking in this area.

 The issue of livelihoods being hazardous and unsustainable is consistent across slum communities, more so in Shivaji Nagar where one of the main economic activities is waste segregation in the adjoining Deonar dumping ground–exposing people, including children, to toxic chemicals and diseases.
-Our data reveals that every second person is unemployed; only 17 percent of the women in Shivaji Nagar have gainful employment, while 76 percent of married women do not work.
-The aspiration level of the youth is quite low even though they comprise a strong 66 percent of the population.
+Our data reveals that every second person is unemployed; only 17 per cent of the women in Shivaji Nagar have gainful employment, while 76 percent of married women do not work.
+The aspiration level of the youth is quite low even though they comprise a strong 66 per cent of the population.
 Our livelihood programme is designed with these realities in mind while also focusing on the holistic development of an individual, particularly, women and youth.

 For women, we offer the option to run home-based crèches for community children.
 It provides a safe childcare solution to working parents; to the crèche owners, a source of livelihood, without having to leave the house–an issue that prevents many women from doing a job.
-The home-based crèches also allows girl children to stay in school, as often they are pulled out of school to take care of younger siblings.
-We also have a project called Svavlamban that engages women self-help groups to learn skills to make bags and clothes from natural fabrics.
+The home-based crèches also allow girl children to stay in school, as often they are pulled out of school to take care of younger siblings.
+We also have a project called Svavlamban that engages women in self-help groups to learn skills to make bags and clothes from natural fabrics.
 Through our Employability and Career Readiness programme, we impart a combination of vocational and soft skills training to youth, linking them to government and private recruiters and industries.

 We are currently looking for partners to support our local community women-led Eat Well initiative to address food insecurity in the area.
 Our impact in the area of livelihood is visible in the number of people, particularly women, who have started earning.
 In 2017, 18,823 persons received livelihood support and 423 women are earning.
 This is quite an improvement from 2016-17 when 600 persons received livelihood support and 323 women were earning.
 This year, we plan to support 1000 persons and ensure that 700 people are earning.